Hermann Goring Division:

 Unterfelfwebel, Hermann Goring Division.
 (EM) Mouse-Gray Panzer Wrap:

+The uniform was seen in use with the Heer-Wehrmacht as well, and the Famous Panzer Commander Otto Carius I believe, wore one in action with the Tiger I Tank.
 The shoulder boards are of wool material as well.
-The uniform came as is, with a cap, jacket belt, and trousers, it is by far the most expensive in the collection and I won it on a bid, thinking it was less money? than it was, I did not get the paperwork, and that was a big mistake, but love the uniform.
+The uniform came as is, with a cap, jacket, belt, and trousers, it is by far the most expensive in the collection, and I won it on a bid, thinking it was less money than it was.
+I did not get the paperwork, and that was a big mistake, but I love the uniform.

-Hermann Göring Sturmgeschütz Battalion Officer in Grey Wrap:
+Hermann Göring Sturmgeschütz Battalion, Grey Wrap:

 Hermann Goring, StuG.
 Crewman in Feldgrau:

-Well…not find his uniform’s story. but this I can tell you, the Feldgrau uniform would be the standard color for the Heer and Waffen-SS, so why not adopt it here, it was likely a handy fix for the “Assault Artillry Troop” and perhaps a bit warm for Italy, but then ., They fought, backing up into hills where it was much cooler.
+Well…I can’t find his uniform’s story.
+But this I can tell you, the Feldgrau uniform would be the standard color for the Heer and Waffen-SS, so why not adopt it here?
+It was likely a handy fix for the “Assault Artillery Troop” and perhaps a bit warm for Italy, but then, they fought, backing up into hills where it was much cooler.

-Trained in Artillery he has his shooting award on the right shoulder, which should have been hanging from a hidden button under the shoulder board, however, this is a battlefield uniform, and they were rarely seen on them.
+Trained in Artillery, he has his shooting award on the right shoulder, which should have been hanging from a hidden button under the shoulder board; however, this is a battlefield uniform, and they were rarely seen on them.

-He has the Artillery Battle Badge, and Wound Badge the uniform has had several caps, along with the Feldgrau one, but this seems to be the one applied here now.
+He has the Artillery Battle Badge and Wound Badge.
+The uniform has had several caps, along with the Feldgrau one, but this seems to be the one applied here now.

 Hauptman 1.
 Hermann Goring Panzer Artillery Rgt.
 Italy 1944:

-There is an interesting mix of officer quality and enlisted insignia, perhaps explained by the use of a collar and shoulder insignia salvaged from a previous uniform mixed with available enlisted grade items.
+The Hermann Goring Parachute Panzer Division was first formed as a regiment in France in 1942.
+The division accepted only German volunteers; no foreigners or Volksdeutsche were admitted.
+The division saw action in Tunisia, Sicily, Italy, and the Eastern Front before it ended the war in East Prussia.
+A man of long combat experience, this Hauptman wears a Tan & Water SS cut armored jacket.
+HG was known to wear SS-issue camouflage, and this jacket appears to have been either a special production using the fabric from either FJ or Field Division uniforms or custom-tailored production.
+There is an interesting mix of officer quality and enlisted insignia, perhaps explained by the use of a collar and shoulder insignia salvaged from a previous uniform, mixed with available enlisted grade items.
 If the jacket was indeed a production model designed for tank crewmen, then the black-backed eagle is totally in place.
-Interestingly he wears an enlisted crusher cap, perhaps in place of an M43 cap.
+Interestingly, he wears an enlisted crusher cap, perhaps in place of an M43 cap.

-In lieu of standard armored trousers, he wears standard FJ trousers.
-We see that this officer has seen combat in Afrika and has probably served on every front the division has been sent to.
+Instead of standard armored trousers, he wears standard FJ trousers.
+We see that this officer has seen combat in Africa and has probably served on every front the division has been sent to.
 He has won both the Iron Cross I and II for combat leadership.
 He has been wounded at least once or maybe up to three times.
+He has won the Luftwaffe Ground Combat Badge, which, given service, is due for an upgrade to one for more engagements.
+He has survived the single-handed engagement of enemy tanks, destroying at least five as shown by the rare Gold Tank Destruction Badge on his right sleeve.

 Hauptmann, Feldgendarmerie, Luftwaffe Fallschirmpanzerdivision “Hermann Goring”: